andersonopt/website/content/why-anderson.md

 ### All Your Data In One Place

-Collate data from different sources, file types, and applications into one tool for easy analysis.
-While our platform comes pre-loaded with key data needed for efficient siting, we can typically add custom layers if there's anything else you'd like to reference.
+Collate data from disparate sources into one tool for easy analysis.
+While our platform comes pre-loaded with key data, we can typically add custom layers if there's anything else you'd like to reference.

 {{< /column >}} {{< column >}} {{< icon "analysis-2.svg" "star icon" "bluecircle" >}}